2014 European Women's Artistic Gymnastics Championships: Team Competition

 The junior team competition served as qualification to the all-around and individual event finals.
 The results of the top 8 teams are below.
-The other competing teams were Austria, Azerbeijan, Belarus, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Finland, Georgia, Greece, Hungary, Iceland, Ireland, Israël, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Ukraine and Turkey.
+The other competing teams were Austria, Azerbaijan, Belarus, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Finland, Georgia, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Ukraine and Turkey.

-Each country could have 5 junior gymnasts in the team, 4 of which competed at each apparatus.
-The best 3 scores were counted for the results.